-Type of Worker Hours

-Shift Worker - 7 Day 380

-Shift Worker - other 280
+Shift Worker - 7 Day Shift Worker - other Day Worker 28 0

-Day Worker 280

-- For shift workers the above limits apply to the total of accrued annual leave and days in lieu of public holidays. - (ii) For an employee who works shift work for a period of less than 12 months the "excess hours" shall be proportionate between 280 hours and 380 hours based on the amount of time spent on-shift in the preceding 12 months. - (iii) In considering 'reasonable notice' regard shall be had to: - a) Individual circumstances, including leave being accrued to a specific purpose with Management approval; - b) Business needs; - c) Whether the employee has had leave refused, cancelled or deferred at the initiative of Delta Electricity in the previous 12 months;
+- (i) For shift workers the above limits apply to the total of accrued annual leave and days in lieu of public holidays. - (ii) For an employee who works shift work for a period of less than 12 months the "excess hours" shall be proportionate between 280 hours and 380 hours based on the amount of time spent on-shift in the preceding 12 months. - (iii) In considering 'reasonable notice' regard shall be had to: - a) Individual circumstances, including leave being accrued to a specific purpose with Management approval; - b) Business needs; - c) Whether the employee has had leave refused, cancelled or deferred at the initiative of Delta Electricity in the previous 12 months;

-- Whether the employee has been unable to take or clear excess leave because of roster arrangements; - Whether the employee has a history of not taking leave or accruing high leave balances;
+- d) Whether the employee has been unable to take or clear excess leave because of roster arrangements; - e) Whether the employee has a history of not taking leave or accruing high leave balances;